 The Closing date

-The closing date for the receipt of applications is 15 January 2014.
+The closing date for the receipt of applications is 28 February 2016.
 Applications received after that date will not be considered.
-Successful candidates will be notified by email by 15 March 2014, with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.
+Successful candidates will be notified by email by during April 2016, with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.

 Online application form